DataDog/chaos-controller/docs/network_disruption/hosts.md

       namespace: example_namespace
 ```

+### Headless Services

+A "headless" service is a ClusterIP service whose ClusterIP is defined as "None".
+This means that connecting clients
+need to resolve the service's hostname via a separate service resolution system.
+When a headless service is specified under
+`spec.network.services`, we will resolve the service and block all traffic to all returned endpoints.

 ## Q: How can I exclude some hosts from being disrupted?

 It is sometimes handy to disrupt all packets going to a whole CIDR but excluding some of them.
 You have two ways to exclude some hosts from being disrupted in a network disruption: